 The average Arkansan family will pay $440/YEAR which will insure EVERY member in their household under Medicare For All.
 The time has come for America to follow every other industrialized nation and give its citizens universal healthcare.
 Our current health system is putting profits above the health of Americans.
 Citizens are literally dying because they can’t afford their prescription drugs!
 The working class is spending 10-20% of their total income on health insurance which is completely unacceptable.
 There is not a single country on Earth that has reverted from a single payer health insurance to a private system.
 Dan's family spends around $8,300 a year on their insurance premiums, then must pay $3,500 in deductibles before his private insurance helps.
 Last year he lost part of the hearing in his left ear (and now has tinnitus, never ending ringing, for the rest of his life) because of the costs (nearly $1,200 to get a referral and see a specialist plus the tests involved) required to get medical help.
 Dan understands the struggles of private health insurance and wants to make sure no more Americans suffer because they can't afford medical care while paying huge sums of money for insurance.
 America is the only modernized nation in the world where citizens can go bankrupt just for getting sick.
 Last year the top 5 pharmaceutical companies profited $69,000,000,000, while Americans DIED because they could not afford their prescription drugs!
 As a cable guy I went into houses where senior citizens had to cut their prescription pills in half because they couldn't afford a refill!
-It’s time we tell these insurance companies that enough is enough and that we start putting People > Profits.
+It’s time we tell these insurance companies that enough is enough and that we must start putting People > Profits.
 Human misery should never be monetized.

 We live in a time where there are more than 29 lobbyist per U.S. Congressman that spend 24/7 trying to get your congressman to vote a certain way.
 Billionaires funnel unlimited amounts of money into our political system in exchange for political favors.
 The Koch brothers alone spent $400,000,000 in 2018 to help candidates get elected, when 91% of candidates with more campaign funds get "elected."
 Why would someone spend 400 million to help candidates get elected you ask?
 With the last tax bill that was passed by the congressmen they helped get elected, they were able to save over $50,000,000,000.
 We NEED elected officials to start representing their constituents and not the special interest donors that are making them rich.
 When a brave citizen enlists in the military, they give up certain rights, and I believe elected officials should do the same.
 If running for a public office a candidate should give up the right to financial privacy.
 Constituents should be able to go online and view their representatives bank accounts.
 People should be able to see where money is coming from and where it goes.
 If someone doesn't like this because they are engaged in unethical or illegal activities, don't run for public office.
 I also believe elected officials should give up their right to plead the fifth amendment.
 If you want to represent people, don't be a criminal.
 Period.

 I believe Marijuana should be federally decriminalized.
 It should be up to the voters in each state whether they want this drug to be illegal, whether medicinally or recreational.
 Let the people vote for the laws they adhere to.
 The war on drugs has done nothing for Americans but create a way to mass incarcerate individuals and ruin lives.
 If you look at the success of states that have legalized marijuana you would understand why this is such an important issue.
 Oregon has used the tax dollars gained from marijuana sales to fund their schools.
 Colorado made so much money they even refunded their taxpayers!
 If your child goes to school in Oregon their bus rides are free, their school lunches are free, their school materials are free, the instruments for band can be rented for free.
 No citizen, resident, guest, or undocumented immigrant should EVER go hungry.
 There is so much revenue gained from marijuana taxes that conservatives have come together with liberals to support legalization across more than half of the states.
 Americans that have obtained a medicinal recommendation should not have their second amendment rights removed.
 We need to protect legal patients ability to purchase a firearm.
-Not only do we need to give states the option to vote on this legislation for themselves, but we need to pardon all marijuana possession crimes across our great nation.
+Not only do we need to give states the option to vote on this legislation for themselves, but we need to pardon all marijuana related crimes across our great nation.
 That includes possession and paraphernalia.
-Together we will federally decriminalize Cannabis and nationally expunge possession and paraphernalia charges for ALL Americans!
+Together we will federally decriminalize cannabis and nationally expunge cannabis related charges for ALL Americans!
 Another thing that needs to happen is protecting law abiding Americans right to employment.
 An employer should NOT be allowed to fire an employee for testing positive for cannabis IF; They are a legal medicinal patient and test positive; They live in a recreational legal state; And have broken no laws.

 Corporations Amazon are getting away with paying little to no taxes.
 Amazon, Fed Ex, and Netflix paid $0 in taxes last year.
 While these corporations are skating by taxes, billionaires are also dodging them.
 An estimated $21,000,000,000,000 is floating around offshore bank accounts avoiding taxation.
 When we spend our money, we expect it to be taxed and come back into our communities, but it is instead going to offshore banks to build interest rather than building our economy.
 We need to close the loopholes that allow the rich to avoid paying their fair share.
 Why do we punish people for working?
 Why do we tax the working class so high while giant corporations and billionaires get away with paying little to nothing?
 The answer is simple: billionaires lobby money into legislators’ pockets in exchange for favorable legislation.
 What we need to do is enforce taxes on those avoiding them, then lower taxes for the working class.
 The new tax bill that our "representatives" voted to pass cost Americans $93,000,000,000 more in income taxes in 2018, while corporations paid $90,000,000,000 less.
 This is not what a representative should have done.
 This is what happens when legislators are on the payrolls of the corporations.